-- ead point 1 to 9 in the declaration section of the F form before you date and sign.
-The signature you put on the passport form will appear on the passport - f you are applying for a child, give your full name.
+- Read point 1 to 9 in the declaration section of the form before you date and sign.
+The signature you put on the application form will appear on the passport. - If you are applying for a child, give your full name. - Please keep within the borders when signing the application.
+See examples below.